Gosport Borough Council: History

 Gosport was historically part of the parish of Alverstoke.
 Gosport's first form of local government was a body of improvement commissioners known as the "Gosport Town Trustees", established in 1763.
 In 1874 the town trustees were replaced by a Local Board (also known as the Urban Sanitary Authority) and the local government district was enlarged to cover the whole parish of Alverstoke, and so the new body was called the "Alverstoke Local Board".
 The loss of the Gosport name from its governing body was a subject of ongoing debate in the area for some years afterwards, and in 1891 the local board was renamed the "Gosport and Alverstoke Local Board".

-Under the Local Government Act 1894, urban sanitary authorities such as the Gosport and Alverstoke Local Board were reconstituted as urban districts, and so the council became the "Gosport and Alverstoke Urban District Council".
-On 9 November 1922 the urban district was made a municipal borough and the Alverstoke name was removed from its title, and so the council became "Gosport Borough Council".
+Under the Local Government Act 1894, such local government districts were reconstituted as urban districts, and so the council became the "Gosport and Alverstoke Urban District Council".
+On 9 November 1922 the urban district was made a municipal borough and the Alverstoke name was removed from its title.
 On 1 April 1974 the district became a non-metropolitan district, altering its powers and responsibilities but keeping the same area and name.

+Governance

+Gosport Borough Council provides district-level services.
+County-level services are provided by Hampshire County Council.
+There are no civil parishes in the borough.

-Political structure
+Political control

-Following the 2022 Borough Council elections, the political structure of the council is as follows: